siemens/OOASP/asp_interactive_configuration/DOC.md

 Those constrains that can not longer be corrected by adding new values and associations.
 These constraints will make a configuration invalid and thus, are not provided as options for the user.
 By default all constraints are considered of this type, unless stated otherwise (see below [Partial constraints](#partial-constraints)).

-*For example: Upper bound constraints or assigning an invalid value*
+*For example: Upper-bound constraints or assigning an invalid value.*

 #### Partial constraints